matthiasn/clojure-system-book/manuscript/Architecture-Overview.md

 ## Architectural Overview

+In the following chapters, we will look at an earlier version of my **[BirdWatch](https://github.com/matthiasn/BirdWatch)** application.
+The approach outlined here is not my recommended approach any longer, as there were a lot of functionalities that were common to each and all the components in the system.
+Instead, I have moved this common functionality into a separate library called **[systems-toolbox](https://github.com/matthiasn/systems-toolbox)**.
+However, by going through the initial, you will have a good reference for why I wanted to have the library.
+In particular, please look out for repetitiveness and try to think how you may get rid of it.
+Then later on in this book, we can compare notes as I will present what I did.
+Please also email me (the address is on my **[GitHub](https://github.com/matthiasn)** page) and discuss what you would do differently.

-Let's start with the basic architecture of the server side.
+Now let's start with the basic architecture of the server side.
 Here's an overview:

 ![channels overview](images/bw-channels.png)